asadse7en/iasad.me/content/write-ups/tryhackme/adventures-of-kencypher.md

 &nbsp;

+### Web Flag

-now for the web I looked in `/var/www/html`  where I found some interesting folders. i checked all but found the flag in `/space/ride/pocket/index.html`
+now for the web flag I looked in `/var/www/html`  where I found some interesting folders. i checked all but found the flag in `/space/ride/pocket/index.html`

 ![Untitled](/write-ups/tryhackme/Adventures-Of-Kencypher/web-flag.webp)